mdn/content/files/en-us/web/api/spc/index.md

 Selecting "Verify" initiates a Web Authentication flow.
 When the user successfully authenticates (e.g., using biometric authenticators on their phone or laptop), the browser passes the data displayed in the dialog to the authenticator, which signs it and returns it as part of the resulting Web Authentication assertion.
 The assertion can then be passed to the Relying Party for validation.
 Because the browser passes the displayed data directly to the authenticator (with no JavaScript code able to alter the data), the Relying Party can have high confidence that the user consented to the displayed transaction data.

-Thus, SPC builds on Web Authentication to enable Websites to perform streamlined strong authentication and provide evidence of user consent.
+Thus, SPC builds on Web Authentication to enable sites to perform streamlined strong authentication and provide evidence of user consent.
 SPC will typically be used as part of the authentication framework of a given payment system.
-For example, SPC is supported by both EMV® 3-D Secure (version 2.3.1) and EMV® Secure Remote Commerce (version 1.3) but is designed to work with a wide variety of payment types including "push payments" like direct credit transfers and wallet payments.
+For example, SPC is supported by both EMV® 3-D Secure (version 2.3.1) and EMV® Secure Remote Commerce (version 1.3) but is designed to work with a wide variety of payment types, including "push payments" like direct credit transfers and wallet payments.

 ## Interfaces